tailuge/billiards/README.md

 * Backspin and sidespin well modeled.
 * Presentation in 2d or 3d in any modern browser.
 * Record and playback breaks.
-* Two player mode with node websocket server.
+* Two player online mode with node websocket server.

 ### Demo